-All MBA courses are offered in the classroom or online during the fall, spring, and summer semesters.
+All MBA courses are offered online during the fall, spring, and summer semesters.

 Admission to the program is offered to all graduates with a four-year degree from accredited colleges and universities.
 The Director of Graduate Programs in Business Administration will evaluate academic achievement at the undergraduate level, special skills, and other factors relevant to the prospective candidate.